Evexi/Evexi/readme.md

 ##### Info

-Get information about the player itself such as its ID, its version or the provider interface the player is using to communicate with the display.
+Retrieving information about the players’ ID, version or the provider interface is achieved as follows:

 ````javascript
 window.parent.postMessage(JSON.stringify({action: 'info'}), '*');